burlinson/AI/_posts/2026-03-29-Proliferation-Of-AI-Apps.md

 Consumers don’t want advertising in their AI apps, but they don’t mind if their metadata is sold on the back end.
 Especially if that reduces the price.

-Corporations likely want the scalability of large language models for general reasoning, the adaptability of well-built [retrieval pipelines](https://aimusing.blog/2026-03-14-Retrieval-Pipelines/) to ingest [dark data](https://aimusing.blog/2025-03-22-Dark-Data/) in real time, along with the competitive advantage of a [small language models](https://aimusing.blog/2025-02-15-Small-Language-Models/) layered alongside a large language model.
+Corporations likely want the scalability of [large language models](https://aimusing.blog/2025-08-16-Core-Components-Of-AI-Platfroms/) for general reasoning, the adaptability of well-built [retrieval pipelines](https://aimusing.blog/2026-03-14-Retrieval-Pipelines/) to ingest [dark data](https://aimusing.blog/2025-03-22-Dark-Data/) in real time, along with the competitive advantage of a [small language models](https://aimusing.blog/2025-02-15-Small-Language-Models/) layered alongside a large language model.
 Put another way, **corporations need to build a proprietary [AI-First Platform](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/)**.

 Most corporations don’t know how to go about that.
 Moreover, the gritty technical details aren’t sexy.
 So instead, it’s easier to follow the current AI buzz around an almost endless range of front end "AI" tools.
 The shiny sexy stuff.
 The same stuff that’s likely heading for a massive consolidation, but not before the ever expanding choice of sexy front end "AI stuff" gets even bigger.

-Some firms don’t know where to jump, so instead they are jumping on the AI bandwagon and running multiple AI POCs with commoditized vendor solutions[commoditized vendor solutions](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/).
+Some firms don’t know where to jump, so instead they are jumping on the AI bandwagon and running multiple AI POCs with [commoditized vendor solutions](https://aimusing.blog/2025-04-13-Commodized-AI-AI-First/).

 The compelling lesson from ISP and search engine consolidation is not which firms survived in that space, but **how smart businesses built on the back of those technologies**.